Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 The website consists of below core pages (`.html` files)

 - **Home** (`index.html`)<br>
 The main page of the website.
-There is a logo, search function, navigation to *Main & Sub Category*, *Register* & *Login* and *Shopping Cart* pages, a hero image with Shop Now button.
+There is a logo, search function, navigation to *Group of Categories & Categories*, *Register* & *Login* and *Shopping Cart* pages, a hero image with Shop Now button.
 There are icons of popular brands that users can click and view the products of the brand.
+There is a section of "Why Eagle Golf?" which provides a few reasons of buying products with this shop.
 There is a footer with a form to subscribe to newsletter and some social icons. **The same header and footer are used accross all html files*

 - **Products** (`products.html`, `products/<category_name>.html`)<br>
-The pages where users can see products by main category & sub category and have an access to product details page.
-The same header, navigation bar and footer are used as Home.
+The pages where users can see products by group of categories & category and have an access to product details page.

 - **Product Details** (`product/<product_id>.html`)<br>
 The pages where users can see product details, with an option to select criteria (e.g. size) and add it in shopping cart.
-The same header, navigation bar and footer are used as Home.

 - **Shopping Cart** (`shopping_cart.html`)<br>
 The page where users can view all the selected products and details.
 Users can adjust quantity and there is an option to remove products.
 There is a button link to checkout page for the final step of shopping.
-The same header, navigation bar and footer are used as Home.

 - **Checkout** (`checkout.html`)<br>
 The page where users can process the purchase.
 Strip, which is a secured platform for credit card payment, is used on the website for processing payments.
-The same header, navigation bar and footer are used as Home.

 - **Checkout Success** (`checkout_success.html`)<br>
 The confirmation page where users is lead to when the payment process is successfully completed.
 Users can see the order number, shipping address, the details of product.
 This page is accessible for registered users from Profile page.
-The same header, navigation bar and footer are used as Home.

 - **Register** (`register.html`)<br>
 The page where users can create an account to save their personal details for next shopping and keep their purchase histories.
 A form and function is created with Django Allauth package.

 - **Login** (`login.html`)<br>
 The page where users can login the website and access to Profile page to see the personal details and purchase histories.
 A form and function is created with Django Allauth package.

+- **Profile** (`profile.html`)<br>
+The page where users can see personal details and purchase histories.

 - **Add Products** (`add_products.html`)<br>
 The page where only *Admin* has an access to it and add a new product on the website.